-|Start date||3 September 2019|
+|Start date||2 September 2024|

-|Course code||ELL-AL (1921)|
+|Course code||ELL-AL (2426)|

 A minimum of five GCSEs at grade 4 or above, including English Language and English Literature.

-This course focuses on the similarities and differences between language as it is used in everyday life and language as it is used in fictional texts, between how people speak in reality and how characters speak on the page or stage.
-It provides the opportunity to understand the flexibility and power of language in both fictional and non-fictional texts, and it supports the development of a range of skills, including the technical analysis of language, creative writing, essay writing and independent research in the form of a coursework project on fiction and non-fiction texts of your choice.
+This course focuses on the similarities and differences between language as it is used in everyday life and as it is used in fictional texts, between how people speak in reality and how characters speak on the page or stage.
+Studying English Language and Literature together is a great combination and one which will equip you with a variety of transferable skills such as writing, analysis, applying context and reading for meaning.

 The student magazine produced by students is part of the enrichment opportunities led by the English Department.
 Trips include theatre trips to London, Manchester and Stratford-upon-Avon and international trips include a visit to battlefields in France, university taster days, residentials and creative writing workshops.
 These are all optional but highly recommended.
-Aspiring Oxford and Cambridge applicants will benefit from our extensive range of activities to support you in making a competitive application including: small group subject tuition, Oxford and Cambridge conferences, visits and contacts with our link staff, access to summer schools, application support and essay competitions, supra-curricular activities and access to free university level Massive Open Online Courses (MOOC).
+Aspiring Oxford and Cambridge applicants will benefit from our extensive range of activities to support you in making a competitive application including: small group subject tuition, Oxford and Cambridge conferences, visits and contacts with our link staff, access to summer schools, application support and essay competitions, supra-curricular activities and access to free university-level Massive Open Online Courses (MOOC).

-You can apply online via the APPLY NOW button and then add an additional 2 or 3 subjects to make up your academic programme.
-You can also apply for a second, alternative programme of study on the application page.
+You can apply online via the APPLY NOW button and then add an additional two or three subjects to make up your academic programme.
+You can also apply for a second, alternative vocational programme of study via a separate application.
 If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 260401 or email firstname.lastname@example.org

-A Level English Language (Law and Drama & Theatre)
+English Combined (Psychology, Drama & Theatre)

 See how an apprentice can help your business.